nagabharat/druid/docs/content/Ingestion-overview.md

 We recommend running a streaming real-time pipeline to run queries over events as they are occurring and a batch pipeline to perform periodic cleanups of data.

+## Sharding

+Multiple segments may exist for the same interval of time for the same datasource.
+These segments form a `block` for an interval.
+Depending on the type of `shardSpec` that is used to shard the data, Druid queries may only complete if a `block` is complete.
+That is to say, if a block consists of 3 segments, such as:

+`sampleData_2011-01-01T02:00:00:00Z_2011-01-01T03:00:00:00Z_v1_0`

+`sampleData_2011-01-01T02:00:00:00Z_2011-01-01T03:00:00:00Z_v1_1`

+`sampleData_2011-01-01T02:00:00:00Z_2011-01-01T03:00:00:00Z_v1_2`

+All 3 segments must be loaded before a query for the interval `2011-01-01T02:00:00:00Z_2011-01-01T03:00:00:00Z` completes.

+The exception to this rule is with using linear shard specs.
+Linear shard specs do not force 'completeness' and queries can complete even if shards are not loaded in the system.
+For example, if your real-time ingestion creates 3 segments that were sharded with linear shard spec, and only two of the segments were loaded in the system, queries would return results only for those 2 segments.